Effective Distant Supervision for Temporal Relation Extraction: Learning from Distant Data

 \subsection{Events Anchored to Time Expressions}

 Beyond connectives, another cue is the explicit presence of timexes.
-An example is shown in Figure~\ref{fig:caevo_parse}: the years \emph{1951} and \emph{1961} associated with the two events determine their ordering, assuming each event can be appropriately linked to the timex.
+An example is shown in Figure~\ref{fig:caevo_parse}: the years \emph{1951} and \emph{1961} determine the ordering of their associated events, assuming each event can be appropriately linked to the timex.

-We use CAEVO \citep{Chambers:2014} to detect event pairs and link events and timexes (including explicit datetimes (\textit{January}, \textit{1961}), relative times (\textit{tomorrow}) and other natural language indicators (\textit{now}, \textit{until recently}).This approach was explored by \citet{goyal-durrett-2019-embedding}, who noisily labeled data to evaluate their timex embedding model.
-First, the input document is annotated by CAEVO with events and timexes.
-Two of their sieves are then applied: the \textsc{AdjacentVerbTimex} sieve identifies events that are anchored to time expressions via a direct path in the syntactic parse tree, then the \textsc{TimeTimeSieve} uses a small set of deterministic rules to label relations between timexes.
+We use CAEVO \citep{Chambers:2014} to detect event pairs and link events to timexes, which include explicit datetimes (\textit{January}, \textit{1961}), relative times (\textit{tomorrow}) and other natural language indicators (\textit{now}, \textit{until recently}).
+This approach, which yields both single- and cross-sentence examples, was explored by \citet{goyal-durrett-2019-embedding}, who noisily labeled data to evaluate their timex embedding model.

+First, the input document is annotated by CAEVO with events and timexes using its parse trees.
+Two of its sieves are then applied: the \textsc{AdjacentVerbTimex} sieve identifies events that are anchored to time expressions via a direct path in the syntactic parse tree, then the \textsc{TimeTimeSieve} uses a small set of deterministic rules to label relations between timexes.
 These two sieves have high precisions, of 0.74 and 0.90, respectively \cite{Chambers:2014}.
 Figure~\ref{fig:caevo_parse} shows the result of applying both sieves.
 Finally, the system is able to infer the relations between events that are anchored to comparable timexes (i.e \textit{finished} before \textit{published}), giving us event pairs usable for training.

 The resulting datasets are reasonably balanced between \textsc{before} and \textsc{after}, with sparse \textsc{equal} examples and \emph{no} \textsc{vague} examples.
 A more detailed label breakdown is included in Appendix \ref{sec:label-breakdown}.